-Vail Resorts have conquered the ski World over the past 10 years with their awesome Epic Pass.
+Vail Resorts has conquered the ski World over the past 12 years with their awesome Epic Pass.

-Despite ongoing acquisitions, as the likes of Perisher, Park City, Whistler and Crested Butte have been added to the VR portfolio alongside Breckenridge, Keystone, Beaver Creek, Heavenly and more, Vail itself, the original Vail Resort, is still the jewel in the Epic Pass crown.
+Despite all the ongoing acquisitions, as the likes of Perisher, Hotham, Falls Creek, Park City, Whistler and Crested Butte have been added to the VR portfolio alongside Breckenridge, Keystone, Beaver Creek, Heavenly, Kirkwood and more, Vail itself, the original Vail Resort, is still the jewel in the Epic Pass crown.

-The Back Bowls used to be much smaller, served by a couple of slow lifts, but have exploded to over 3,000 acres of express lift-accessed off mostly off-piste.
-For 2018-2019 they are making it more accessible to cruisers too with a 30% increase in groomed terrain.
+The Back Bowls used to be much smaller, served by a couple of slow lifts.
+Now Vail’s back bowls offer over 3,000 acres of express lift-accessed terrain.
+It’s mostly off-piste.
+But they have made it more accessible to cruisers too, with a 30% increase in groomed terrain.
 Which is handy if your legs are jelly too after things get chopped up on a pow day having an escape line to a groomer to the lift is no bad thing for most 10-20 days a season skiers.

 When it is busy use the Epicmix Time app to get real time lift wait updates and avoid the worst traffic blackspots.

 For less fit cruisers just remember it’s a long way back to the base here, especially on the Vail Village side, so downloading on the gondola is a much easier way to end your day.

 It’s always handy to have a local show you round, and somewhere as big as Vail it’s essential.
 Get a lesson or take a mountain tour if you don’t know anyone.
 Or find someone.